Ginásio do Maracanãzinho

-Ginásio Gilberto Cardoso or Ginásio do Maracanãzinho, sometimes called just Maracanãzinho ("Little Maracanã" or "Mini Maracanã"), is an indoor arena located in Maracanã in the north zone of Rio de Janeiro, Brazil.
+Ginásio Gilberto Cardoso, commonly known as the Maracanãzinho ("Little Maracanã" or "Mini Maracanã"), is an indoor arena located in Maracanã in the north zone of Rio de Janeiro, Brazil.
 It is used mostly for volleyball.
 Its formal name, Ginásio Gilberto Cardoso, honors a former Clube de Regatas do Flamengo president.
 The capacity of the arena is 11,800 and it was opened in 1954.
-It stands next to the Maracanã Stadium.
+It is part of a complex that includes the adjacent Maracanã Stadium, an association football stadium.

 History

-Maracanãzinho's construction started on April 13, 1954 and lasted for only five months.
+The Maracanãzinho's construction started on April 13, 1954 and lasted five months.
 It was built by Construtora Prolar S.A.
 The architects were Rafael Galvão, Pedro Paulo Bernardes Bastos, Orlando Azevedo and Antônio Dias Carneiro, the engineer was Joaquim Cardoso.
 The gymnasium was inaugurated on September 24, 1954, with that year's Men's Basketball World Championship, for which it had a capacity for 25,000 spectators.
 The arena also hosted the 1963 event of the same competition, with the home team, coached by Kanela taking the gold medal, its second Men's Basketball World Championship in a row.

-During the 1950s and the 1960s, the Miss Guanabara and Miss Brasil beauty pageants were held in Maracanãzinho.
+During the 1950s and the 1960s, the Miss Guanabara and Miss Brasil beauty pageants were held inside the Maracanãzinho, as well as the 1960 and 1990 Men's Volleyball World Championship finals.

-During the 1960s and the 1970s several national and international music festivals were held in the gymnasium.

-The 1960 and 1990 Men's Volleyball World Championship was held in Maracanãzinho.

-At the age of 32, Simone Bittencourt de Oliveira became the first female singer to fill the Maracanãzinho Gymnasium in 1981.
+At the age of 32, Simone Bittencourt de Oliveira became the first female singer to fill the Maracanãzinho in 1981.

 The 2013 World Judo Championships was held in Maracanãzinho.

-The Maracanãzinho Gymnasium hosted UFC 179 in October 2014 and UFC Fight Night: Maia vs. LaFlare in March 2015.

-The Maracanãzinho Gymnasium hosted the volleyball competitions during the 2016 Summer Olympics.
+The Maracanãzinho hosted UFC 179 in October 2014 and UFC Fight Night: Maia vs. LaFlare in March 2015, as well as volleyball at the 2016 Summer Olympics.

 In 2013, WWE.com claimed the arena was the site of the 1979 WWE Intercontinental Championship tournament, an April Fools' Day prank.